Tailtiu

-Tailtiu or Tailltiu ([ˈt̪al̠ʲt̠ʲu]; modern spelling: Tailte) (also known as Talti) is the name of a presumed goddess from Irish mythology.
+Tailtiu or Tailltiu ([ˈt̪al̠ʲt̠ʲu]; modern spelling: Tailte) is the name of a presumed goddess from Irish mythology.
 The goddess's name is linked to Teltown (< OI Óenach Tailten) in Co.
 Meath, site of the Óenach Tailten.
 A legendary dindsenchas "lore of places" poem relates a myth connecting the presumed goddess Tailtiu with the site.
 However, linguistic analysis of the name reveals that Tailtiu as a place-name derives from a loan word of Brythonic origin represented by the Welsh telediw "well formed, beautiful."
 The mythological character of Tailtiu likely derives her name from the place-name.

 In Irish mythology

 According to the Book of Invasions, Tailtiu was the wife of Eochaid mac Eirc, last Fir Bolg High King of Ireland, who named his capital after her (Teltown, between Navan and Kells).
 She survived the invasion of the Tuatha Dé Danann and became the foster mother of Lugh.

 Tailtiu is said to have died of exhaustion after clearing the plains of Ireland for agriculture.
 Lugh established a harvest festival and funeral games, Áenach Tailteann, in her honour, which continued to be celebrated as late as the 18th century.